garciaf/blog/source/post/2016-07-05-if-all-you-have-is-a-hammer-everything-looks-like-a-nai.html.markdown

 ## For a javascript developer everything looks like non blocking and scaling

-I remember once, developing a simple a simple dashboard with nodejs.
+I remember once, developing a simple dashboard with nodejs.
 At first it looked like a good idea: "look how fast is it", "we can scale in no time", "we only code in a single language".
 But when it comes to a dashboard what you really need is user management, templating system and easy access to data.
 And even if nodejs is a great technology it does not provide easily the core feature that you need for building a simple dashboard.